Meghanarajvinakota/mandala-art-club/README.md

   - This page will allow the user to contact club.
   - The user will be asked to submit their full name ,email address and a textarea to add comments.
+  - The submit button allows user to submit their feedback and all their details to marchant.

 ![contact](./media/contactpage.png)